Some things mentioned in the video:

 I use HP Instant Ink to print very affordably (as in an entire yearly planner for less than $5) in full color.
 I love it!

 You need an HP printer (that can connect to the internet).
 Once you have that, you can sign up for the Instant Ink program.
 They automatically monitor your ink status and mail you new ink before you need it.
 They also provide postage paid envelopes for you to return used ink cartridges for recycling.
 You pay a monthly fee based on how many prints you need.
 The highest level is 300 prints for $9.99 per month, which comes out to just 3 cents per full color page!
 It doesn’t matter whether you print a full page colorful photo or a simple black and white page of text.
 It’s super simple – just the same cost per page period.
 They have plans starting as low as $2.99 per month if you don’t do a ton of printing.
 I love how straightforward it is, and that there are no guessing games about how much printing will cost you.
 Also, you can roll over unused prints to the next month, so you don’t have to waste your unused prints.
 And if you go over, you can get additional prints for the same price per print.
 No need to cringe when you want to print something like this:

-Shortly after finding out about HP Instant Ink, I got an HP Envy printer for $80.
+Shortly after finding out about HP Instant Ink, I got an HP Envy printer.
 Then I went to the HP Instant Ink website and signed up.
 It was quick and easy.
 They mailed me new cartridges right away (meanwhile there was plenty of ink in the starter cartridges that came with the printer).
 As soon as I installed those cartridges, my plan began.